Categories

 Structure of the Cognitive Triad

-One of Beck’s most important ideas is that cognitive mental illness are caused by three bad views about regarding one’s circumstances.
+One of Beck’s most important ideas is that cognitive mental illness is caused by three categories of maladaptive views about one’s circumstances.

 These three categories are shown below:

-People with negative views of the self think they are not good enough, worthy, or loveable.
-People with negative views of the world think that the world and other people are unfair and getting in the way of their goals.
-Lastly, having a bad view of the future means thinking that it will be hard and that the problems you are having now will last forever.
+Negative thoughts of the self-might affect one’s self-worth.
+Negative views of the world might make people paranoid.
+Or it could be that they think that the world and/or other people are unfair.
+Having a negative view of the future means thinking that it will be hard and that the problems you are having now will last forever.

-To put it another way, being strong helps people think positively.
+To put it another way, resilience helps people think positively.
 They have a positive view about themselves, the world, and the future.
 This in turn improves their health and makes them feel less stressed.

 Views About Oneself